Importance of Water Purification to Public Health and Safety

 This is done through proper checking of water sources, storage, distribution, and supply systems to avoid its contamination/pollution.
 There is no denying the fact that EHO‘s are involved in doing this all important work.

-Also, mineral water and packaged water shall comply with Nigerian Industrial Standards for Natural Mineral Water (NIS 345:2003) and Potable Water (NIS 306:2004) and used for regulation and certification by the National Agency for Food and Drug Administration and Control and SON respectively.
-(It is important to mention here that the standards for mineral water and packaged water have different allowable limits for various parameters presented here).
+Additionally, mineral water and packaged water shall comply with Nigerian Industrial Standards for Natural Mineral Water (NIS 345:2003) and Potable Water (NIS 306:2004) and used for regulation and certification by the National Agency for Food and Drug Administration and Control and SON respectively.

 Leave a Reply